puppetlabs/puppet-docs/source/references/glossary.markdown

 }
 ~~~

-The parameters you use when defining a type or class become the attributes available when the type or class is declared.
+The parameters you use when defining a type or class define the attributes available when the type or class is declared.

 ### parameter (external nodes)

 This type of parameter is a top-scope [variable](#variable) set by an [external node classifier](#external-node-classifier).
 Although these are called "parameters," they are just normal variables; the name refers to how they are usually used to configure the behavior of [classes](#class).

-### pattern
+### design pattern

-"**Pattern**" is used colloquially to describe a collection of related [manifests](#manifest) designed to solve an issue or manage a particular configuration item.
+A **design pattern** is a colloquial term used to describe a collection of related [manifests](#manifest) that are designed to solve an issue or manage a particular configuration item.
 For example, an "Apache pattern" refers to the manifests designed to configure Apache.
 See also [module](#module).

 ### plusignment operator